[Image: A bland banner that says “Raising Luminaries Resource Roundup June”]

 - No White Saviors: Kids Books About Black Women in US History

-As the weather heats up, this is the perfect time to talk about barriers to outdoor accessibility for targeted and marginalized people.
-This is scaffolding for the discussions we’ll be having about environmentalism and climate justice in July.
+As the weather heats up, this is the perfect time to talk about barriers to outdoor accessibility for targeted kids.
+This is scaffolding for the discussions we’ll be having about environmentalism and climate justice later this summer.

 Recognizing barriers to participating in summer activities for kids with disabilities.
 This doesn’t even touch on access for folks with physical disabilities (sand and mobility devices, dang!) but will get kids started on thinking about how we can make summer outings more accessible for everybody.